 The LTIP rewards performance over a three-year period from January 1, 2016 through December 31, 2018.
-The LTIP Cash Award is tied to the achievement of specific strategic business transition goals, and the LTI Equity Award is tied to the appreciation of the price of the Company's Class A common stock.
+The LTI Cash Award is tied to the achievement of specific strategic business transition goals, and the LTI Equity Award is tied to the appreciation of the price of the Company's Class A common stock.
 Pursuant to the 2016 Executive Incentive Plan, the maximum LTI Cash Award payout for each named executive officer is 150% of the executive's target award.
-For the LTIP Cash Award, the amount of the target award for each named executive officer is 90% of base salary.
-Each named executive officer's LTI Equity Award will be paid out as a notional award at the conclusion of the three-year period, with the appreciation in the value of the Company's common stock over that period to be paid in the form of cash, common stock or a combination.
-In the event the Equity Award is granted in common stock, the LTI Equity Award would vest immediately.
-For the LTI Equity Award, the amount of the target award is 10% of base salary for each named executive officer.
+For the LTI Cash Award, the amount of the target award for each named executive officer is 90% of base salary.